mxrz1/SGN_patching/README.md

-# (Patched) Shifted Gaussian Noise
+# Reproducing Shifted Gaussian Noise (SGN)
-This is a modifed version of the SGN repository made by Erik Englesson.
+This is a modifed version of the SGN repository made by @ErikEnglesson and @butterman0423.
 More specifically, it contains patches to SGN repository and its dependents edward2 and uncertainty-baselines to be able to run a specific working build using Tensorflow 2.8.1

 This was ran and tested on Ubuntu Server 24.0.1 with 12 Cores and 16 GB RAM.